grain-lang/grain/stdlib/string.md

 explode : String -> Array<Char>
 ```

-Split a string into its UTF-8 characters.
+Split a string into its Unicode characters.

 Parameters: